 Welcome to 50 Years 50 recipes!

-This all started with a short essay by Alan Davidson and a conversation with my best friend Jessica.
+This all started with a short essay by Alan Davidson and a conversation with a dear friend.
 Davidson wrote about the Thai custom of distributing a small cookbook to mourners at a funeral.
-I thought this an absolutely charming idea.
+I thought this was an absolutely charming idea.
 When I mentioned my plan to do something similar at my funeral, my friend hesitantly agreed.
-“The problem with that idea Cynthia, is that when you’re dead, I’ll probably be dead too.”
+“The one problem with that idea is that when you’re dead, I’ll probably be dead too.”
 Point taken.
 So instead I started this blog.
-That was ten years ago.
-Which is why another loyal friend from my college days suggested I rename the blog to 60 Years 60 Recipes.
-Appropriate, but I think I’ll stick with what I started with.

 For me cooking is like breathing – I do it because the place I’m happiest is in the kitchen.

-When I turned 49 I planned to blog about my favorite 50 recipes, which would celebrate the first 50 years of my life.
+The original plan was to blog about my favorite 50 recipes, which would celebrate the first 50 years of my life.
 This whole lovely experiment on the interweb was supposed to be finished when I wrote my fiftieth recipe.
-I thought I could complete writing, retesting the recipes, and photographing those fifty recipes in a year – ha!
-Despite my delusions, along the way I realized how much I loved the process of writing and telling food stories.
-I also came across, and have been given, new recipes.
-Plus my cooking has changed over the last decade with regards to our health and the health of the planet.
+Along the way I realized how much I loved the process of writing and telling food stories.
+I kept discovering new recipes.
+Plus I really feel cooking has changed over the last decade with regards to our health and the health of the planet.
 So here I am still tweaking recipes and still posting.

 My connection to cooking started young – Easy Bake oven young.
-By the time I was 13, though I was spending time in the kitchen long before that.
-By 18 I knew I wanted to be a cook.
-In my mid 20s I shifted from restaurants to food styling, which is really just cooking for the eyes.
+By the time I was 13 I had my first job being paid to cook.
+I knew I wanted to be a cook.
+In my mid 20s I shifted from restaurant work to food styling, which is really just cooking for the eyes.
 For nearly twenty-five years I made food look pretty for photography, television, and videos.
-Along the way I taught cooking classes, catered, made a whole bunch of wedding cakes (including both of my own), hosted a kid’s cooking show before the Food Network ever existed, developed recipes, wrote food articles for magazines, and tested recipes for other people’s cookbooks.
+Along the way I taught cooking classes, catered, made a whole bunch of wedding cakes (including both of my own), developed recipes, wrote articles for magazines, and tested recipes for other people’s cookbooks.
 I’ve been lucky to spend much of my life around food.
 While I no longer make my living from food it is still my love language.
 My happy place is still shopping for food then cooking it and sitting down to a meal with others.
 If you can’t find me in the kitchen or at the farmer’s market you’ll often find me on the couch reading cookbooks.

 If you’d like to see what’s happening in my kitchen please sign up for email notifications by subscribing in the box above.
 Thanks for stopping by and happy cooking~